Skip to content

 Context and Problem Statement

-The LychD operates as a host to a shifting federation of Animators—local Soulstones of varying scales and remote Portals of frontier intelligence.
+LychD operates as a host to a shifting federation of Animators: local Soulstones, remote Portals, and peer services that expose typed capabilities.
+For model-backed Animators, those capabilities include frontier intelligence and local reasoning at many scales.
 To maintain the Toll (41) and the Orchestrator (23), the system requires a mechanism to determine the specific "Mettle" of these spirits.
 Standard industry benchmarks are insufficient; they fail to account for the machine’s local toolsets, the Magus's specific technical dialect, or the behavioral resilience required to protect the Sovereignty Wall (09).
-A trial is required—a standardized, adversarial ritual designed to measure cognitive integrity, economic efficiency, and functional fit.
+A trial is required: a standardized, adversarial ritual designed to measure cognitive integrity, economic efficiency, and functional fit.

 Requirements